- 27 Nov 2023

 Either through a USB port or a standalone headset, use an external microphone and speak directly into it to largely reduce any background noise.

+Remember to breathe!
 Since our technology works best with conversational speech, take breaks when speaking for a long time or avoid monologuing completely if possible.

 Conduct calls in a quiet environment, away from sources of noise as well as in an area that will not produce an echo.
-Find a smaller room that offers silence so that Dialpad Ai understands exactly what you're saying.
+Find a smaller room that offers silence so that Dialpad Ai understands precisely what you're saying.

 Audio can become choppy when your connection is poor.
 If possible, utilize a wired internet connection through an ethernet cable.
-Otherwise, try connecting to a 5GHz wireless network to ensure that your connection is both strong and stable.
+Otherwise, try connecting to a 5GHz wireless network to ensure your connection is strong and stable.